Kevin Andrews (writer)

-Kevin Andrews (1924–1989) was an American philhellene, writer and archaeologist.
+Roy Kevin Andrews (January 20, 1924 – September 1, 1989) was an American philhellene, writer and archaeologist.

 Early life and education

 Roy Kevin Andrews was born a U.S. citizen in Peking.
 His mother was Yvette Borup Andrews, but the name of his father was concealed for many years.
 Yvette was married to Roy Chapman Andrews at the time of Kevin's birth, but the first man to visit her to see the newborn son was not Roy Chapman Andrews, but Harold St Clair (Chips) Smallwood.
 On the eve of Kevin's marriage, nearly 30 years later, Yvette announced to Kevin that Smallwood, and not Roy Chapman Andrews, was his father.
 This was to have a fundamental and shattering effect on Kevin who constantly and incessantly obsessed on his own identity.

 His mother's ancestors included George A. Brandreth, Aaron Ward, and Elkanah Watson, all prominent in New York business and politics.
 Kevin Andrews was schooled in England at Stowe, where he learned classical Greek.
 He served for three years as a private in the US Army seeing action in Italy.
 After graduating from Harvard in 1947 he entered for a travelling fellowship in Athens, and his future life in Greece was decided by chance when he was successful; as he said "the award ... was fortuitous since no one else applied for it, and is relevant only as the reason why I went to Greece in the first place."